How do the changes in WEEE Regulations affect the cables market?

 WEEE Category Changes

 Prior to 15th August 2018, WEEE applied to products in 11 categories, but this has been simplified to six broader categories.
-Cable supplied for various uses will fall under the requirements, but the responsibilities may shift depending on how it has been supplied.
+Cable supplied for some uses may fall under the requirements, but the requirements will vary by country, and the responsibilities may shift depending on how it has been supplied.

 Producer Compliance Scheme

-Producers must register with a scheme, which must collect and process WEEE at authorised treatment facilities.
-The evidence of this collection and processing is collected at the end of the year into a declaration made to regulators, which are the respective environment agencies in the UK nations.
+Producers with compliance responsibilities must register with a scheme, which must collect and process WEEE at authorised treatment facilities.
+The evidence of this collection and processing is collected at the end of the year into a declaration made to regulators, which for the UK are the respective environment agencies in the UK nations.
 In the event of non-compliance, producers may be fined.

 WEEE and Cable Compliance

 Many cable manufacturers operate environmental management systems to ISO 14001, which can be certified by BASEC.
-These provide a structural framework within which aspects such as WEEE can be managed.
+While ISO 14001 is not required to manage WEE responsibilities, they do provide a structural framework within which aspects such as WEEE can be managed.

 WEEE in Practice